kensanata/spellcasters/Wogan.md

 **Wolf tongue** (1) allows you to talk to all sorts of wolves, dogs and hyenas for an hour.

-**Joyful Dog** (1) gives anybody you touch a flash visions of puppies and happy dogs running around.
+**Joyful dog** (1) gives anybody you touch a flash visions of puppies and happy dogs running around.
 This vision lifts their spirits and restores 1d6+1 hit points, up to their maximum.

-**Locate Creature** (1) gives you a supernatural sense of smell for an hour.
+**Locate creature** (1) gives you a supernatural sense of smell for an hour.
 You can tell what kind of creatures walked over the ground or touched the surface you're sniffing.
 You can track them.
 You recognise anybody you've previously smelled with this supernatural sense.
 You can track creatures if you keep your nose to the ground.

-**Wolf Howl** (2) is a supernatural howl that alerts all the wolves within a mile or two.
+**Wolf howl** (2) is a supernatural howl that alerts all the wolves within a mile or two.
 These wolves understand the short message you have sent and act upon it, if they can.
 In forests, mountains, ruins, savannas, or swamps 3d6 wolves appear in 10min and stay for up to an hour, if you want (HD 2+1 AC 7 1d6 F1 MV 18).

-**Night Vision** (2) grants you and your pack (up to twenty people) the ability to see 60ft in moonlight or starlight.
+**Night vision** (2) grants you and your pack (up to twenty people) the ability to see 60ft in moonlight or starlight.
 The only place your eyes still cannot penetrate is the absolute darkness underground.

-**Silent Paws** (2) grants you and your pack (up to twenty people) the ability to run silently for 8h, if and only if you're not wearing metal armour.
+**Silent paws** (2) grants you and your pack (up to twenty people) the ability to run silently for 8h, if and only if you're not wearing metal armour.

-**Ice Gate** (3) weakens the veil of the world separating Jötunheim from your current realm anywhere within 20ft of you.
+**Ice gate** (3) weakens the veil of the world separating Jötunheim from your current realm anywhere within 20ft of you.
 You can fill this space with a snow avalanche up to 5ft high.
 Anybody caught in the area except for you must save vs. paralysis or be buried by the snow.
 One buried, victims are immobilised and suffocate in 10min unless dug out by others.
-Alternatively, anybody in the affected area can cross over to Jötunheim, if they want to.
+For the next 10min, anybody in the target area can walk over to Jötunheim, if they want to.
 Note that when in Jötunheim without appropriate equipment and clothing, the cold kills you in 2h.
 If you cast the spell in Jötunheim, you can cross over to Midgard, the realm of humans.
-The gate leads to the nearest snow-covered mountain measured from the last location you were on Midgard.
-If you have never been to Midgard, it's a random snow-covered mountain.
+The gate leads to the patch of snow nearest to your last location on Midgard.
+If you have never been to Midgard, it's a random, snow-covered mountain.

 **Werewolf** (3) turns you into a werewolf: immune to normal weapons.
 You can fall from incredible heights without taking damage.
 Fire and